bronzeRaf/generos/README.md

 ```

 ### Dependency
-To create a Dependency you can write:
+To create a Dependency to a package you can write:

 ```
 dependency **dep1** {